grommunio/gromox/doc/install.rst

 ----

 exchange_emsmdb.cfg and zcore.cfg implicitly default to using localhost:25 as
-outgoing SMTP. gromox-delivery-queue listens on port 25 by default, but it is only the local delivery agent (LDA), so such setup would only allow to send mail locally.
-To enable Internet mail or to add spam filtration, you will have reconfigure gromox-delivery-queue to listen on port 24 rather than 25, and install a full MTA like Postfix with configuration directives similar to::
+outgoing SMTP.
+At the same time, gromox-delivery-queue listens on port 25 by default, but it is only the local delivery agent (LDA).
+Therefore, running with implied defaults only gets you a system that can send mail to itself.
+To enable Internet mail or to add spam filtration, you will have reconfigure gromox-delivery-queue (edit smtp.cfg) to listen on port 24 rather than 25, and install a full MTA like Postfix with configuration directives similar to::

 	virtual_mailbox_domains = mydomain.de myotherdomain.com